 - Wonderful World of Animation

+Illuminations was retired Sept 30 2019.
 This digital show over Crescent Lake in Epcot World Showcase is saying it’s farewells, with commemorative merchandise to boot!
-The Show will be replaced by “Epcot Forever” on October 1st and run through late 2020, at which point a more permanent show, Harmonious, will take center stage at Epcot.
+The Show was replaced by “Epcot Forever” on October 1, 2019 and will be replaced by the more permanent show, Harmonious, set to take center stage at Epcot.

 Great Moments in History…but only the American Parts is done for.
 This Feature show that takes place in Liberty Square… and really is the only reason to stop in this area at all on the way to Haunted Mansion… is closing.
 We absolutely loved Kermit and Piggy and Fozzie and the gang as they retold the “important parts of American History,” but alas all good things come to an end.
 We hope this is a sign of Muppets taking a stronger hold in Hollywood Studios Muppet courtyard, but that that has yet to be seen.
 Closing end of September 2019.